North Korea frees US detainees

 North Korea has freed three US citizens from prison, according to a tweet from US President Donald Trump.

-The move is viewed as a goodwill gesture ahead of a historic summit between Mr Trump and North Korea's Kim Jong-un.
+It is viewed as a goodwill gesture ahead of a historic summit between Mr Trump and North Korea's Kim Jong-un.

 Mr Trump said he would greet the men when they return with Secretary of State Mike Pompeo, who has been in Pyongyang to arrange the planned talks.

-Kim Hak-song, Tony Kim and Kim Dong-chu were able to "walk on the plane without assistance", the White House said.
+Kim Hak-song, Tony Kim and Kim Dong-chul boarded the plane "without assistance", the White House said.

 They had been jailed for anti-state activities and placed in labour camps.